buildkite/lifx-buildkite-build-light-webtask/README.md

 Create a new webhook notification in Buildkite and paste in your webtask's URL: **Organization Settings** → **Notifications** → **Webhooks** → **Add**

 Head back to your webtask logs and you should already see a `ping` event!

-### Trigger a build!

-:tada:
+If so, all that's left is to trigger a build! :tada:

 ## Personalising